I can’t believe the year is about to end and that I am, once again, writing our year-end travel highlights!

-If you are a foodie and in Cebu, you can definitely enjoy the festive ambiance and the delicious assortment of goodies that they offer.
+If you are a foodie and in Cebu, you can enjoy the festive ambiance and the delicious assortment of goodies that they offer.
 Most are pretty much affordable that will leave you full and sated once you are done.

 Funnily enough, we also did some co-working spaces hopping a couple of months ago.
-It was pretty cool to be working outside of home, to be honest.
+It was pretty cool to be working outside of the home, to be honest.
 LOL.

 My sister had her exams then, and well, I was available to accompany her.
 We also took the opportunity to try out some affordable co-working spaces in Cebu City.

 Summer isn’t summering if you haven’t visited a resort or go beach bumming for a day or two.
 So we had a couple of short trips within Cebu during the summer to enjoy the sea breeze.

 One of the affordable day trips that we have tried was in Vista Mar Beach Resort in Mactan, Cebu.
 We went there twice: once with close friends from my previous work, and the second was with my family.

 We enjoyed the beach and the sun both times and the rate was pretty affordable for family trips. 🙂

 Pacific Cebu Resort Staycation